G-Node/g-node-portal/source/data_api/data_api_specification.rst

     }

 Bulk object update is also possible.
 To make changes to several objects at once, you need to provide bulk_update=1 parameter.
-Changes will be applied to oll objects in the selection; use filters so select only objects, that have to be changed.
+Changes will be applied to all objects in the selection; use filters so select only objects, that have to be changed.
 The following resuest moves all properties with name having "sampling" to the section with ID 146:

  ::

-    Request: POST /metadata/properties/2/?name__icontains=sampling
+    Request: POST /metadata/properties/2/?name__icontains=sampling&bulk_update=1

     {
         "section": 146